 The slow blink is another story.
-When your cat slow-blinks, his eyes will be relaxed and he may flutter his eyelids repeatedly.
-The movement is leisurely, and your cat may do repeated half-blinks before narrowing or even fully closing his eyes.
-Your cat may look like he’s squinting, but it’s important to note that he’s not avoiding anything, like your hand patting his head or a strong wind.
-You may see your cat suddenly come out of the slow blink, widening his eyes when something catches his attention, or he might repeat the slow-blink pattern.
+When your cat slow-blinks, her eyes will be relaxed, and she may flutter her eyelids repeatedly.
+The movement is leisurely, and your cat may do repeated half-blinks before narrowing or even fully closing her eyes.
+Your cat may look like he’s squinting, but it’s important to note that he’s not avoiding anything, like your hand patting her head or a strong wind.
+You may see your cat suddenly come out of the slow blink, widening her eyes when something catches her attention, or she might repeat the slow-blink pattern.

 You can use the power of the slow blink to send your cat messages of comfort and trust.
-When your cat is relaxed, sit a few feet away and slowly blink your eyes closed before gradually reopening them.
-Repeat this several times and focus on keeping your gaze soft and loving.
+When your cat is relaxed, sit a few feet away and slow-blink your eyes closed before gradually reopening them.
+Repeat this several times, and focus on keeping your gaze soft and loving.
 Visualizing that your eyes are deeply tired can help.
 Watch to see how your cat responds.
-He might slow-blink back, or you might notice that his gaze gets more relaxed — his eyes might even shut completely.
+She might slow-blink back, or you might notice her gaze gets more relaxed — her eyes might even shut completely.

-The more you watch your cat, the better you’ll be able to spot his slow blinks.
-You’ll also learn to read his other important body-language messages.
+The more you watch your cat, the better you’ll be able to spot her slow blinks.
+You’ll also learn to read her other important body-language messages.
 Watching your cat interact with other cats or other members of your family can help you identify when he’s playful, content, or uncomfortable.

 Displaying a tummy